 Common Stocks

-Include: Venture Capital Funds.
+Include: Venture Capital Funds or other underlying equity investments.

 Real Estate

 Include: Real estate development interest.
 Reporting should be consistent with the detailed property analysis appropriate for the corresponding risk-based capital factor for this investment category.
 If the requisite details are not available for reporting, report under “Other” subcategory.